Calvary Episcopal Church (Pittsburgh): Stained glass

-Pittsburgh's great innovator in stained glass was William Willet (1869–1921), the art director of Pittsburgh Stained Glass Company.
-Willet's first window was installed during 1903 in First Presbyterian Church downtown, two years before construction began at Calvary Church.
+Pittsburgh's great innovator in stained glass was William Willet (1869–1921), owner and co-founder of Willet Stained Glass Studios, is responsible for making the first medallion window in America, in 1903 in First Presbyterian Church downtown, two years before construction began at Calvary Church.
 This window was celebrated as the first antique medallion window produced in the country to emulate medieval standards.
-Cram saw the window, was impressed by it, and hired Willet to work in Calvary Church.
+Cram saw the window, was impressed by it, and hired Willet Stained Glass Studios to work in Calvary Church.
 Willet designed the East (Passion) Window above Calvary's high altar, the Annunciation window in the Lady Chapel, and the third window in the nave's north aisle depicting The Greatest in the Kingdom.